elliothursh/aws_auditor/README.md

 To specify your own tag name, run:

-    $ aws_auditor audit -t account1
+    $ aws_auditor audit --tag=your_custom_tag account1

-Then it will ask you for your own custom tag.
 If you don't want to use any tag at all, run:

     $ aws_auditor audit -n account1